Nota-NetsPresso/BK-SDM/README.md

     <img alt="Spaces of the week" img src="https://netspresso-research-code-release.s3.us-east-2.amazonaws.com/assets-bk-sdm/screenshot_spaces_of_the_week.png" width="100%">
     </details>

+## Core ML Weights

+We have converted our models to Core ML format so that you can integrate BK-SDM into your iOS or macOS applications.
+You can download them [on HuggingFace](https://huggingface.co/nota-ai/coreml-bk-sdm), and you can load them using the [Core ML Stable Diffusion library](https://github.com/apple/ml-stable-diffusion).

 ## License
 This project, along with its weights, is subject to the [CreativeML Open RAIL-M license](LICENSE), which aims to mitigate any potential negative effects arising from the use of highly advanced machine learning systems.
 [A summary of this license](https://huggingface.co/blog/stable_diffusion#license) is as follows.